A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

 \section{Simulation}

 This paper adopts a simulation approach to compare the performance of flexible copula-based joint regression with alternative methods to model correlated data.
-We present the simplest case of a longitudinal dataset with two time points.
+We simulate the simplest case of a longitudinal dataset with two time points.

-Three bivariate distributions are simulated: a bivariate normal, a bivariate negative binomial, and a bivariate Gamma distribution.
-For the non-normal distributions simulated, it was important to simulate bivariate distributions which originated from neither random effects nor a copula, so as not to bias the estimation towards either model.
-Simulations of each distribution are run across a range of parameters of the distributions to capture as many varied data shapes as possible.
+Four bivariate distributions are simulated to capture different distributional qualities: a bivariate normal for continuous unbounded margins and a symmetric dependence structure, a bivariate negative binomial for discrete positive margins with mixed skewed and symmetric dependence, a bivariate Gamma for continuous positive margins with a skewed to highly skewed dependence structure, and a bivariate Bernoulli to provide a binary marginal distribution.
+For the non-normal distributions simulated, we simulate bivariate distributions which originate from neither random effects nor a copula, so as not to bias the estimation towards either model.

+Simulations of each distribution are run across a range of parameters of the distributions to capture as many varied data shapes as possible, resulting in 1,150 total simulated bivariate distributional shapes across the four distributions.
+The models include two covariates: $x_1$, which is binary with $\beta_{x_1}=1$, and a continuous covariate, $x_2\sim \text{Uniform}(1, 100)$, with $\beta_{x_2}=0.01$.

+Across the simulations, we use Kendall's $\tau$ to describe the strength of dependence between the random variables for the response at both time points, $Y_1$ and $Y_2$, and marginal skewness to provide additional information on distribution shape, calculated as the skewness for $Y_1$ and $Y_2$ divided by two.